arnaldoaparicio/arnaldoaparicio.github.io/mugen-db.markdown

 layout: page
 ---

-# MUGEN DB
+# Untitled MUGEN DB

-Mugen DB was an enjoyable solo project in which I guilt a game engine to support host resources and information for players of a game called [MUGEN](https://en.wikipedia.org/wiki/Mugen_(game_engine)).
+Untitled Mugen DB was an enjoyable solo project in which I guilt a game engine to support host resources and information for players of a game engine called [MUGEN](https://en.wikipedia.org/wiki/Mugen_(game_engine)).

 ## Focus Areas